 All changes in employee status concerning benefits must be approved in writing by the supervisor and the President.
 Information about your CSI benefits may be found online at hr.csi.edu/benefits.asp.

-Health insurance covers employees working twenty (20) or more hours per week for a period of five (5) months.
-Coverage becomes effective the 1st day of the month following the date of hire.
+Health insurance covers full-time employees and employees working twenty (20) or more hours per week for a period of five (5) months.
+Coverage becomes effective the 1st day of the month following the date of hire for full-time employees or the 1st day following the 5th month they work 20 or more hours as a part-time employee.
 The employee's share of premium is deducted monthly from their paycheck.
-The employee is responsible for notifying the Payroll Manager within thirty days of a divorce, legal separation, and when a dependent child ceases to be a dependent as defined by the plan.
+The employee is responsible for notifying the Benefits Coordinator within thirty days of a divorce, birth of a child, and when a dependent child ceases to be a dependent as defined by the plan.

 An open enrollment period for health insurance occurs annually in April or May.
-Open enrollment is the only time of the year you are able to enroll dependents in the health insurance plan (unless a qualifying event occurs) and sign a new contract for the Flexible Spending Account program.
-The HR Office will notify employees of any changes to their medical insurance at this time.
-All notifications will be conducted through the e-mail.
+Open enrollment is the only time of the year you are able to change insurance plans or enroll dependents in health insurance coverage unless a qualifying event occurs.
+The HR Office will educate employees about coverage to their benefits for the upcoming year during the open enrollment period.

 Health coverage will be continued to the end of the month when termination of employment occurs before the 15th of the month.
 Termination after the 15th will result in continued health coverage through the end of the following month.
-Within sixty (60) days after eligibility for health care coverage ends, you may be able to purchase continued medical, dental, EAP benefits on an individual basis for a period of time through COBRA coverage.
-Contact the Payroll Manager for more information.
+Within sixty (60) days after eligibility for health care coverage ends, you may be able to purchase continued medical, dental, EAP and vision benefits on an individual basis for a period of time through COBRA coverage.
+Contact the Benefits Coordinator for more information.

 Your life insurance and short and long-term disability insurance coverage become effective the 1st day of the month following the date of hire.
 Only employees who are qualified to receive benefits are covered under the life insurance and disability insurance.
 The College pays for all life insurance and disability insurance premiums.
 Supplemental insurance is available at the expense of the employee.